Lavenzaa/KitchenDutySchedule/README.md

 #### Records Tab:

 - CRUD for student records
-- Sort by Name, Room No and Enrollment
+- Sort by Name, Room No. and Enrollment

 #### Shifts Done Tab: